Privacy policy

 If we rely on your consent (or explicit consent) as our legal basis for processing your personal data, you have the right to withdraw that consent at any time.

-- Your right to lodge a complaint with the supervisory authority
+• Your right to complain to a supervisory authority.

 If you want to exercise any of these rights you can do so by contacting us.